 Online and Distance Degree Programs

 Colorado State University is one of the nation’s leading research universities.
 College faculty members are actively engaged in research, tackling critical issues on a wide range of human concerns from diabetes, heart disease and childhood obesity to child development and educational reform, to sustainable design and healthy aging.
 Students (both graduate and undergraduate) have the opportunity to work alongside faculty and participate in cutting-edge research.
-In FY 2014, College faculty members received 85 research awards, totaling more than $4.9 million.
+In FY 2016-17, the college had more than $7.8 million in research expenditures.

 Student Leadership Opportunities